 - 1 ripe banana mashed

 - 1 tablespoons honey or maple syrup optional (remember no honey for under-ones)

 - Oil for frying I used coconut oil

-Place 150g buckwheat flour, 2 tsp baking powder and 1 tsp ground cinnamon in a mixing bowl and whisk until well combined.
+- Place 150g buckwheat flour, 2 teaspoon baking powder and 1 teaspoon ground cinnamon in a mixing bowl and whisk until well combined.

-Stir in 2 grated courgettes, 1 mashed banana and 1 tbsp honey or maple syrup if using.
+- Stir in 2 grated courgettes, 1 mashed banana and 1 tablespoon honey or maple syrup if using.

 - Heat a little oil in a non-stick frying pan over a low heat.
 Drop spoonfuls of the batter onto the pan and cook for 2-3 minutes before turning over with a spatula to cook the other side.